-3.1 You can transfer your entitlements at any time but you must tell us about all transfers within the 'notification period'.
-This begins on 16 May of the calendar year preceding the first year the transferee could include the entitlements in a claim for the Basic Payment Scheme, and it ends on 2 April in the first calendar year the transferee could include the entitlements in such a claim.

-3.2 Help us process your application by giving us as much advance notice as you can.
-To allow us time to carry out administrative checks against your application, such as a validation check against our field register, please email a PF23 - Application to transfer entitlements form to your Entitlement Transfer Unit as soon as possible.

-3.3 Note that if you intend to transfer your entitlements in time for the Basic Payment Scheme you must complete a PF23 - Application to transfer entitlements form and email it to the Entitlement Transfer Unit by 2 April [].
+- 3.1 You can transfer your entitlements at any time but you must tell us about all transfers within the 'notification period'.
+This begins on 16 May of the calendar year preceding the first year the transferee could include the entitlements in a claim for the Basic Payment Scheme, and it ends on 2 April in the first calendar year the transferee could include the entitlements in such a claim. - 3.2 Help us process your application by giving us as much advance notice as you can.
+To allow us time to carry out administrative checks against your application, such as a validation check against our field register, please email a PF23 Application to transfer entitlements form to your Entitlement Transfer Unit as soon as possible. - 3.3 Note that if you intend to transfer your entitlements in time for the Basic Payment Scheme you must complete a PF23 Application to transfer entitlements form and email it to the Entitlement Transfer Unit by 2 April [].

 This is because there is a 'notification period' set in Regulation which begins on 16 May of the calendar year preceding the first year the transferee could include the entitlements in the claim for the Basic Payment Scheme and ends on 2 April in the first calendar year the transferee could include the entitlements in such a claim. [] When 2 April is a Saturday, Sunday, bank holiday or other public holiday, the date falls to the next working day.
-For 2021 this means the deadline for the Entitlement Transfer Unit to receive a transfer application is 6 April.